void-linux/void-docs/src/installation/live-images/index.md

 ## Installer images

-Void releases two types of images: base images and "flavor" images.
-Linux beginners are encouraged to try one of the more full-featured flavor images, but more advanced users may often prefer to start from a base image to install only the packages they need.
+Void releases two types of images: base images and xfce images.
+Linux beginners are encouraged to try one of the more full-featured xfce images, but more advanced users may often prefer to start from a base image to install only the packages they need.

 ### Base images